blackbaud/barkbaud/README.md

 # Barkbaud

-Blackbaud SKY API / SKY UX demo application for bbcon 2015.
+Blackbaud SKY API / SKY UX sample application.

 ## About

-This demo was built to showcase the Blackbaud SKY API and Blackbaud Sky UX.
+This sample application was built to showcase the Blackbaud SKY API and Blackbaud SKY UX.
 Both technologies function completely independant of one another.

-The Blackbaud SKY API currently supports the [Authorization Code Flow](https://apidocs.nxt.blackbaud-dev.com/docs/authorization/), which requires us to have a back-end server component where we're able to securely store the client secret.
+The Blackbaud SKY API currently supports the [Authorization Code Flow](https://apidocs.nxt.blackbaud-dev.com/docs/authorization/auth-code-flow/), which requires us to have a back-end server component where we're able to securely store the client secret.
 We've implemented the server component using NodeJS, which we automatically deploy to Heroku.

 Our front-end is stored and built in the [barkbaud-ui repo](https://github.com/blackbaud/barkbaud-ui).
 Using Bower, we consume the built ui and move it to the ui folder during our deployment process.

 ## Try